 Attendance is not the same as participation, however, which is often where a rubric comes in handy to provide clear information to students about how their level of course engagement will be assessed, especially if this is part of the course grade.
 If you do include virtual activity participation in your assessment of course participation, consider how you might assess this in an online space.
 For example, if a portion of your participation assessment involves completing online forum discussion posts, you’d want to develop a pretty clear policy for how participation is assessed in an online forum.

 All Furman courses should conclude each term with a final examination or other culminating experience.
 Exceptions must be approved by the appropriate department chair and the Associate Academic Dean.
-Any instructor who wishes to administer the final examination at a time other than the one specified on the final exam schedule must secure the approval of the department chair and the Associate Academic Dean.
+Any instructor who wishes to administer the final examination at a time other than the one specified on the final exam schedule must secure the approval of the department chair and the Associate Academic Dean (Kyle Longest).
 Faculty members teaching two or more sections of the same course may allow students to complete the exam with either section at their discretion, but may not require students to do so.
 Students are expected to complete examinations when scheduled.
 However, no student will be expected to complete three scheduled final exams on the same day and may seek a scheduling exception in this circumstance.

 Students are not permitted to record classroom lectures or discussions without either the express written approval of the faculty member teaching the course or an accommodation through the Student Office of Accessibility Resources (SOAR).
 Qualified students with disabilities that impact their ability to take or read notes may receive an accommodation through the SOAR office that permits them to record lectures for their personal academic use.
 If the SOAR office determines that recording lectures and classroom discussions is an appropriate accommodation for a student, the recording may be used only for personal academic purposes.